ULStats/MA4128Assessment-2018/JackForde - Apache Kafka.md

 * ### Messaging System
 Traditionally a messaging system uses one of two models: queuing and publish and subscribe.
 In a queue, a pool of consumers may read from a server and each record goes to one of them; in publish-subscribe the record is broadcast to all consumers.
 Each Model has both advantages and disadvantages.
 The advantage of Kafka is that every topic has both of these properties.
 As a result Kafka is often used for scenarios where high throughput, reliable delivery, and scalability are important.
 Kafka is comparable to traditional messaging systems such as ActiveMQ or RabbitMQ.
 * ### Website Activity Tracking
+Kafka was originally designed to track website activity.
+This means thst site activity is published to topics with one topic per activity type e.g. page views, searches.
+These topics are available for subscription by consumers for a number of cases including real-time processing, real-time monitoring, and loading into data warehousing systems for offline processing and reporting.
+Activity tracking is usually a high volume process as a single page view can generate many activity messages.
 * ### Stream Processing
 The New York Times uses Apache Kafka to store and distribute published content in real-time to the various applications used by its readers.
 * Metrics